Book Review – Why Do I Still Have Thyroid Symptoms? by Datis Kharrazian DHSc, DC, MS

 - Primary hypothyroidism exists with a true dysfunction of the thyroid gland.
 An elevated TSH can identify this pattern and supplementing thyroid will provide relief.

 - Thyroid over conversion of T4 to T3 with a corresponding low thyroid hormone binding globulin causes too much cell stimulation by T3 with eventual cell resistance.
-This occurs with insulin resistance (PCOS) in women and symptoms resolve with improvement of the insulin resistance.
+This occurs with insulin resistance in women, and thyroid symptoms resolve with improvement of the insulin resistance.

-- Thyroid cell resistance with normal thyroid and pituitary function can occur with high cortisol and high homocysteine.
-Addressing the adrenal function can resolve the resistance.
+- Thyroid cell resistance with normal thyroid and pituitary function may occur with high cortisol and high homocysteine.
+Addressing the adrenal function may resolve the resistance.

 When autoimmunity is the issue, the treatment should be directed toward the immune system.
 Hashimoto’s is identified with testing for thyroid peroxidase antibodies.
 Thyroid peroxidase is responsible for thyroid hormone production.
 Thyrogloblulin antibodies may also be elevated.
 The thyroid gland also uses thyroglobulin in the production of thyroid hormones.
-In the case of Graves’ disease, there are antibodies to thyroid stimulating hormone.
+In the case of Graves’ disease, there are antibodies to thyroid-stimulating hormone (TSH).

-This book is packed with information, research and a refreshing look at ways to unscramble the barriers to relieving people of their hypothyroid symptoms.
+Why Do I Still Have Thyroid Symptoms? is packed with information, research, and a refreshing look at ways to unscramble the barriers to relieving people of their hypothyroid symptoms.